2. Current cultural affairs

 Third sector organisations play a significant role in facilitating access to culture for disabled people.
 It is impossible to list all the events and organizations involved in facilitating access to culture for people with disabilities.
 Foundations such as the Foundation of Culture Without Barriers prepare and disseminate cultural events, texts, movies etc. to people with disabilities.
 Various cultural outings are organised by the No Barriers Foundation, which also checks the accessibility of cultural institutions for people with disabilities.
 The Full Culture Foundation is involved in organising events for people with disabilities, such as the Week of People With Disabilities, fairs and picnics.

 There are thirteen national and ethnic minorities recognised by Polish law.
 They constitute between 3 and 4% of the Polish population.
-The representatives of national minorities are: Germans, Ukrainians, Armenians, Belarusians, Russians, Latvians, Slovaks, Jews and Czechs.
-There are also representatives of four ethnic minorities: Karaims, Łemkowie, Roma and Tatars.
+According to the Act on National and Ethnic Minorities and on the Regional Language, Poland officially recognises nine national minorities (Belarusian, Czech, Lithuanian, German, Armenian, Russian, Slovak, Ukrainian and Jewish minorities), four ethnic minorities (Karaim, Lemko, Roma and Tatar communities) and the Kashubian community using a regional language.
 In addition, some areas of Pomorskie voivoideship are inhabited by the Kashubian community, speaking the regional language.
 Polish law defines in detail the rights of national and ethnic minorities.

 Article 35 of the Polish Constitution ensures that national and ethnic minorities retain freedom to practice their own traditions and customs, and to use their national language.